916 days of Emacs

 The categories are as follows:

-• Config ([REDACTED] total hours, [REDACTED]% of all time)
+- Config ([REDACTED] total hours, [REDACTED]% of all time)

-• Emacs Packages ([REDACTED] total hours, [REDACTED]% of all time)
+Time spent on actual Emacs configuration. - Emacs Packages ([REDACTED] total hours, [REDACTED]% of all time)

 Time spent in other Emacs Lisp files, such as writing my packages or debugging other packages.
-See the packages section.
+See the packages section. - Org Mode ([REDACTED] total hours, [REDACTED]% of all time)

-Time spent in my org-mode project, which is mostly org-journal, org-roam, and project management.
-By the way, guess the month in which I read Sönke Ahrens’ book about Zettelkasten.
+project, which is mostly org-journal, org-roam, and project management.
+By the way, guess the month in which I read Sönke Ahrens’ book about Zettelkasten. - sqrtminusone.xyz ([REDACTED] total hours, [REDACTED]% of all time)

-• Other Code ([REDACTED] total hours, [REDACTED]% of all time)
+Working on this strange little website. - Other Code ([REDACTED] total hours, [REDACTED]% of all time)

-• Misc ([REDACTED] total hours, [REDACTED]% of all time) Time spent in Emacs but not in an actual project (i.e. accounted by the window watcher of ActivityWatch but not WakaTime, which watches for files).
+Doing something marginally useful in Emacs, which is mostly work, education, and a few personal projects unrelated to Emacs. - Misc ([REDACTED] total hours, [REDACTED]% of all time) Time spent in Emacs but not in an actual project (i.e. accounted by the window watcher of ActivityWatch but not WakaTime, which watches for files).
 That includes reading RSS, writing emails, using messengers, doing some idle experimentation in scratch buffers, etc.

 The [REDACTED]% of time spent on configuration is actually less than I expected.
 Unsurprisingly, the first month had the highest value of around 20% (I used Emacs without WakaTime for a few days).